lillallol/temp/README.md

 **Stage:** -1

-## Problem statement
+## Problem statement.

 There is widespread adoption of statically typed JavaScript super sets, despite being inferior to complements\[[1](#separation-of-intend-and-implementation)\]\[[2](#concluding-to-the-complement-method)\].

-## Proposal
+## Proposal.

 Standardize a type system agnostic, battle tested\[[3](#a-list-of-projects-that-implement-the-proposal)\], minimal syntax reservation, concise comment contract\[[4](#defining-the-comment-contract)\], that is enough to reduce the super sets to complements.
-Let the rest be dealt by third party tools.
+Let the rest of the type system to be dealt by third party tools.

-## The intuition behind the proposal
+## Advantages and the intuition behind the proposal.

 ### Separation of intend and implementation.